srkraut/sigma-docs/docs/module/webpage.md

 ## Open Natively

-With this selected, the Player will open the webpage without any alterations and will open and render in the browser as if the URL had been visited on the device outside Xibo.
+With this selected, the Player will open the webpage without any alterations and will open and render in the browser as if the URL had been visited on the device outside Sigma-DS.

 ```
 Please note: There is no preview available with this option!